turakz/language_analyzer/README.txt

 Shell and Language Analyzer (prototype)

--naive implementation of a Shell, Lexer/Tokenizer, and Lexical Parser -production rules are as follows (and please forgive incorrect usages of some words. my knowledge/understanding is very much so introductory. corrections and feedback of course always welcomed!):
+-naive implementation of a Shell, Lexer/Tokenizer, and Lexical Parser -production rules are as follows (my knowledge/understanding is very much so introductory. corrections and feedback of course always welcome):

     language grammars: